pallets/jinja/docs/api.rst

 Jinja2 uses a central object called the template :class:`Environment`.
 Instances of this class are used to store the configuration, global objects and are used to load templates from the file system or other locations.
-Even if you are creating templates from string by using the constructor of :class:`Template` class, an environment is created automatically for you, albeit a shared one.
+Even if you are creating templates from strings by using the constructor of :class:`Template` class, an environment is created automatically for you, albeit a shared one.